agentmorris/camera-trap-ml-survey/README.md

 ### Papers I know exist, and I have access to, but I haven't read yet

+#### Papers from 2025

+* Labadie M, Morand S, Bourgarel M, Niama FR, Nguilili GF, Caron A, De Nys H. Habitat sharing and interspecies interactions in caves used by bats in the Republic of Congo.
+PeerJ.
+2025 Jan 9;13:e18145.

 #### Papers from 2024

 #### Papers from 2023